Megha-2217/KRISHNA-MART/README.md

 * Adult age group (30-49 yrs) is max contributing (-50%)
 * Amazon, Flipkart and Myntra Channels are max contributing (-80)

+🎯Conclusion
+Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.